Towards AI Accountability Infrastructure: Gaps and Opportunities in AI Audit Tooling: Additional Methods

 \subsection{Theoretical Sampling}

 Category descriptors from the initial taxonomy that were sourced either from our labels or from descriptors used by tools already collected were then searched in combination with general keywords we identified that were commonly used in the algorithmic auditing domain.
 These keywords include the following: “tool”, “audit”, “algorithm”, “accountability”, “responsible AI”, “fairness”, “discrimination”, and “AI”.
-For each of our categories, we conducted English Google searches using each keyword combined with each of our initial category descriptors (e.g., “participatory audit”, “participatory tool”, etc.).
+For each of our categories, we conducted English Google searches using a selection of one or more relevant keywords combined with each of our initial category descriptors (e.g., “participatory audit”, “participatory tool”, etc.).
 In order to determine a point of saturation for each search, we examined each Google search page of 30 results at a time until two pages in a row contained no references to specific audit tools.
-It is important to note that we conducted searches for all categories in our initial taxonomy, but focused on less saturated categories (for example, harms discovery and tools using participatory methods) in order to provide well-rounded definitions of categories that were less common and/or visible.
+It is important to note that we conducted searches for all categories in our initial taxonomy, but focused first on less saturated categories (for example, harms discovery and tools using participatory methods) in order to provide well-rounded definitions of categories that were less common and/or visible.
 Categories with a more saturated set of examples were not given an equal amount of additional sourcing.

-In addition to these targeted Google searches, we also added several new sources of tools to our initial list: \begin{itemize} \item News articles and reports by new organizations and civil society organizations including ProPublica, The Markup, the Pulitzer Center, the ACLU, and AlgorithmWatch; \item the Participatory ML Workshop at ICML \citep{kulynych_participatory_2020}; \item an additional Google search for startups working on ``reg tech'' (regulatory tech). \end{itemize}
+In addition to these targeted Google searches, we also added several new sources of tools to our initial list based on our initial taxonomy: \begin{itemize} \item News articles and reports by new organizations and civil society organizations including ProPublica, The Markup, the Pulitzer Center, the ACLU, and AlgorithmWatch; \item the Participatory ML Workshop at ICML \citep{kulynych_participatory_2020}; \item an additional Google search for startups working on ``reg tech'' (regulatory tech). \end{itemize}